Pony-Lamb/CIS5500-Final-Project/README.md

 social engagement features, the platform offers a data-driven, user-centric, and seamless approach to culinary exploration.

+Core Functionalities

+● Restaurant Discovery & Recommendations – Enables users to search for restaurants based on location, cuisine, dietary preferences, and pricing tiers.
+● User Reviews & Ratings – Allows users to write restaurant reviews, rate their dining experiences, and upload food photos to share real experiences.
+● AI-Powered Meal Suggestions – Generates personalized restaurant and dish recommendations based on user preferences, dining history, and ratings.
+● Recipe Retrieval Feature – Enables users to find detailed recipes and cooking instructions by matching dish names from restaurant menus to a recipe database, making it easy to recreate restaurant meals at home.
+● Community Engagement & Social Features – Facilitates social interaction by allowing users to follow food influencers, participate in recipe replication discussions, and share cooking experiences.

 # Milestone 1 - Project Proposal (Mar.
 2)
 Project Overview - Yongyin Yang